shaneriley/super_number/README.md

 ```

 To modify any aspect of the plugin after initialization, grab one or more
-elements with jQuery and manipulate the data object equal to the plugin name
+elements with jQuery and manipulate the data object stored as the plugin name
 (defaults to "superNumber").

 ```javascript